 ADVERTISEMENT

-Portable Pianos - the perfect combination of home piano and stage piano.
+Portable pianos are the perfect combination of home piano and stage piano.

 Equipped with built-in speakers, portable pianos are the ideal solution if you are looking for a transportable instrument that can still find its permanent place at home.
 The selection of sounds and functions of a portable piano are more comparable to a home piano.